Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 5 to 6 months

-An internship of 3 to 4 months is offered and recommended as early as M1, necessarily in fundamental, applied or finalized research.
-An in-depth tutored project is offered as an alternative to the first-year internship for students who need to deepen their knowledge and/or consolidate their approach and ability to synthesize, in order to better prepare for M2 and the end-of-study internship.
+A 3- to 4-month internship is offered and recommended starting in the first year of the master's program, and must be in the field of fundamental, applied, or applied research.
+An in-depth tutored project is offered as an alternative to the first-year internship for students who need to deepen their knowledge and/or consolidate their approach and synthesis skills in order to better prepare for the second year of the master's program and the end-of-study internship.

-An end-of-study internship in a public or private laboratory, organization or research institute (or even corporate R&D) is compulsory in M2, lasting 5 to 6 months, in the student's chosen field of specialization.
+The end-of-study internship in a laboratory, public or private research organization or institute (or even corporate R&D) is mandatory in M2 for a period of 5 to 6 months, in the field of specialization chosen by the student.

 Read more